Author: Dr. Jean-Paul Rodrigue

 - Semi-finished products.
 These goods already had some transformation performed, conferring an added value.
 They involve metals, textiles, construction materials, and parts used to make other goods.
 Depending on the labor intensiveness and comparative advantages, segments of the manufacturing process have been offshored.
 The pattern of exchanges is varied in this domain.
 For heavy parts, it is dominated by regional transport systems integrated into regional production systems.
 For lighter and high-value parts, a global system of suppliers tends to prevail with a reliance on air cargo operations.
 In all cases and configurations, there is a propensity to cluster as a tool to build economies of agglomeration and reduce transportation costs.

+Based on the composition of the above configurations, each economy has a level of participation in global supply chains.
 The analysis of such a complex chain of agents and processes considers several perspectives:

 - Transactional perspective: Identification of the flows and of the transactions that create them.
 This particularly concerns the decision-making process in the establishment and management of value chains.